 Symptoms in Adults

 Some people don’t have any signs of PH1 until they’re adults, even as late as their 50s.
 They may repeatedly have kidney stones.
 If a stone causes a blockage, they may have kidney failure.
-Sometimes, their kidneys stop as working well as they used to.
+Sometimes, their kidneys stop working as well as they used to.

 When PH1 symptoms first happen in adulthood, it’s considered a milder form of the disease.
 But as many as half of adults with PH1 get kidney disease or kidney failure.